Additivity of higher rho invariants and nonrigidity of topological manifolds: Non-rigidity of topological manifolds

 \begin{definition} A countable discrete group $\Gamma$ is said to be finitely embeddable into Hilbert space $H$ if for any finite subset $F\subseteq \Gamma$, there exist a group $\Gamma'$ that is coarsely embeddable into $H$ and a map $\phi: F\to \Gamma'$ such that \begin{enumerate}[(1)] \item if $\gamma, \beta$ and $\gamma\beta$ are all in $F$, then $\phi(\gamma\beta) = \phi(\gamma) \phi(\beta)$; \item if $\gamma$ is a finite order element in $F$, then $\ord(\phi(\gamma)) = \ord(\gamma)$.
 Here $\ord(\gamma)$ is the order of $\gamma$. \end{enumerate} \end{definition}

-The class of groups with finite embeddability into Hilbert space is quite large, including all residually finite groups, amenable groups, Gromov's monster groups, virtually torsion free groups (e.g. $Out(F_n)$), and any group of analytic diffeomorphisms of a connected analytic manifold fixing a given point \cite{MR3416114}.
+The class of groups with finite embeddability into Hilbert space is quite large, including all residually finite groups, amenable groups, Gromov's monster groups, virtually torsion free groups (for example, $Out(F_n)$), and any group of analytic diffeomorphisms of a connected analytic manifold fixing a given point \cite{MR3416114}.

 Let $G$ be a countable group.
 If $g\in G$ has finite order $d$, then we can define an idempotent in the group algebra ${\mathbb Q} G$ by: